Use the Workout app on Apple Watch for all your workout routines

 On your connected Apple Watch, tap the Go button to begin your workout.

 The Apple Watch is very good at tracking workout routines.
 Getting started is about as easy as selecting the type of workout you wish to perform and tapping the watch screen.
-Wouldn't it be nice if the workouts themselves were this simple to perform?
-Do you have any questions about the Workout app for Apple Watch?
-Feel free to let us know below.
+Wouldn't it be nice if the exercises were this simple to achieve?